fgoujeon/maki/README.md

         }

         /*
-        Accordingly to the previous comment, this function is called for events whose type isn't button::push_event.
+        We ignore all other events.
         */
-        void on_entry()
+        void on_entry(awesm::whatever)
         {
         }

         /*
-        Optionally, state types can define a set of on_event() functions.
-        Whenever the state machine processes an event, it calls the on_event() function of the active state by passing it the event (provided this function exists).
+        Whenever the state machine processes an event, it calls the on_event() function of the active state by passing it the event.
         The state machine does this call just before processing the event in the transition table.
         */